mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 ## Venue

 The classes will meet online on Jitsi Meet.
+You don't need to be on camera during the class, but you're welcome to be.

 ## Structure

-The classes will be lecture style lessons.
+The classes will be lecture-style lessons.

 I'll present slides for 30-60 minutes, and I'll reserve 20-30 minutes for questions.

 ## Who should take this course?

-The type of writing that succeeds on Hacker News is from people who are interested in learning more about technical topics like software and hardware or about running a business related to those domains.
+The type of writing that succeeds on Hacker News is from authors who write about technical topics like software and hardware or about running a business related to those domains.

 This course is likely a good match for you if you fall in any of the following categories:

 - You're interested in writing articles about software, hardware, or entrepreneurship.
-- You've submitted articles to Hacker News in the past and can't make sense of your results there.
+- You've submitted articles to Hacker News in the past and can't understand why they didn't get attention when similar articles from other authors succeeded.
 - You want to write articles to bring attention to your startup, side project, or small business.
+- You work in DevRel and want to write content that will appeal to smart developers.

 ## Who shouldn't take this course?

-If you're a marketer, influencer, VP, or "thought leader," who theorizes or observes what other people are doing without doing anything yourself, your writing probably won't succeed on Hacker News.
+If you're a marketer, influencer, VP, or "thought leader," who has lots of theories to share about what other people are doing without doing anything yourself, your writing probably won't succeed on Hacker News.

 If you've become a LinkedIn sensation by writing [amazing broetry](https://www.buzzfeednews.com/article/ryanmac/why-are-these-posts-taking-over-your-linkedin-feed-because), I admit up front that I can't help you translate that skill to Hacker News.